-RESPONSE: Additional findings have been added to demonstrate compliance with the minimum and maximum density targets.
-A new Sheet P11.00 has been added to demonstrate how the subdistrict densities have been calculated.
-The applicant requests than any further requested information be an approvability item rather than an incompleteness item.
+RESPONSE: Additional findings have been added to support deviation from the minimum density target in Subdistrict 10.
+Additional detail of the proposed LIDA facilities in the proposed streets have been added.
+The applicant requests that any further requested information be an approvability item rather than an incompleteness item.

-I:\project\20100\20141\archivecorresp\outgoing\city of wilsonville\2021-12-22 land use submittal x2 - estates - thurmond\documents\01 incompleteness response memo.docx
+1:\project\20100\20141\archivecorresp\outgoing\city of wilsonville\2022-01-07 land use submittal x2 - oaks - miller\documents\01 incompleteness response memo.docx